one-touch-provisioning/otp-gitops/README.md

 ![OTP](doc/images/ztp.png)
 *Disclaimer, may actually be more than just one command to type. 😉

 The asset is not intended to be used straight into Production, and a lot of assumptions have been made when putting this together.
-It's main intention is to show the `Art of the Possible`, but it can be used a base to roll your own.
+It's main intention is to show the `Art of the Possible`, but it can be used as base to roll your own.

 Whilst all efforts have been made to provide a complete `One Touch Provisioning` asset, it may not suit every environment and your mileage may vary.